tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 [Linear Regression Assumption Blog post][regression assumptions]

 ###Fitting Linear Regression
 Different algorithms and different metrics can be used to find the parameters of a linear regression model.
 Most popular is method of least squares which minimizes the squared error between the regression line and each point.
-Minimum abolute error and other loss functions can be used.
+Minimum absolute error and other loss functions can be used.

 Least squares equation below.
 ![equation][least squares equation]

 The model coefficients can also be estimated using [gradient descent][gd blog].
 Which slowly moves in the direction of the gradient (found by taking the derivative of the least squares equation with respect to each parameter) to find the optimal parameters.
 The method of maximum likelihood can also be used whenever there is a parameterized probability distribution for the error terms.
-Procedure works by finding the likehood function (multiplying all the probability of each point) and using calculus to maximize this product.
+Procedure works by finding the likelihood function (multiplying all the probability of each point) and using calculus to maximize this product.

 ###Multiple Regression
 Simple linear regression is with one predictor variable.
 Multiple Linear regression is with two or more.

-###Variable Tranformations
+###Variable Transformations
 Predictor variables can be transformed in any way imaginable as long as the input (design) matrix remains full rank.

 ###Linear Regression Problems and how to Fix them
 ####[Outliers vs High Leverage Observations vs Influence][outlier vs leverage]
-* Outliers are responses that are atypical.
+* Outliers are responses that are atypical and don't fit the natural trend of the data.
 * High leverage observations are unusual combinations of predictor variable values.
-Those observations that are furthest away from the mean of X.
+Those observations that are furthest away from the mean of X. In simple linear regression, the observations at the end have the most leverage simply by being further away from the mean of the predictor variable.
-* Influential Obervations have drastic effects on model predictions, parameter estimates and hypothesis tests
+* Influential Observations have drastic effects on model predictions, parameter estimates and hypothesis tests

-####Detecting Influential Observations
+####Detecting Outliers and Influential Observations
-* How to discover - plots of predicted value vs (studentized) residual.
+* How to discover outliers - plots of predicted value vs (studentized) residual.
 Look at deleted studentized residuals
 * [Influential observations][influence link] - Cooks distance and DFFITS are good metrics.
 Both focus on how much a predicted value changes when one observation is left out.
-* Solution - Examine outliers for data quality issues.
+* Fix - Examine outliers/influential observations for data quality issues.
+Delete them only when you have a good reason.
+Robust estimation

 ### SVM vs Logistic Regression